evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 #### 2.3 Pass2 STAR mapping

-Now, we just execute the same mapping command as at [step 2.1](#2.1-Pass1-STAR-mapping) but also include the information on the discovered splicing (`--sjdbFileChrStartEnd`).
+Now, we just execute almost the same mapping command as at [step 2.1](#21-pass1-star-mapping) but include add the information on the discovered splicing (`--sjdbFileChrStartEnd`).
 I also prefer to add read group information (`--outSAMattrRGline`) at this step.
 It is not necessary for reads counting but it may be useful in the future if I decide to use these STAR generated BAM files for other analyses.

 ```bash
 mkdir Sample1pass2